viamrobotics/docs/docs/tutorials/try-viam-color-detection.md

 ## Adding the vision service

-Let’s start with adding our vision service.
+Let’s start with adding the vision service to your rover.
 In Viam App, head to the **CONFIG** tab, and click on **SERVICES**.
 Scroll down to the **Create Service** section.